willwray/n2740/P2128_rebuttal.md

 Here, array is accepted as a std::array element type then initialization and copy work fine as builtin aggregate operations, but comparisons fail (C++20 defaulted comparison operators would work correctly in this case) (but may be an ABI break?).
-Similiar applies to pair and tuple.
+Similar applies to pair and tuple.
 ```

 Why are nested arrays unflattenable?